Animal Assisted Therapy (AAT)

 Frequently Asked Questions

-No. I have purposely chosen not to charge additional session fees for the use of my therapy dogs in sessions because I believe that the therapeutic benefits should be available to all.
+No. We have purposely chosen not to charge additional session fees for the use of therapy dogs and cats in sessions, because we believe that the therapeutic benefits should be available to all.

 Did the dogs receive any therapy specific training?